AdamusBG/CV/README.md

 **URICA Ltd** (August 2017 to July 2018)
 _Billings & Accounts Receivable Assistant_

-- Handled global credit control including pre and post leagal negotiations, bought overdue invoices to their lowest ever point, from 26% to 17%.
+- Handled global credit control including pre and post legal negotiations, bought overdue invoices to their lowest ever point, from 26% to 17%.
 -	Worked closely with lawyers to develop legal cases in suits ranging from £5k to £250k in the UK and abroad.
 -	Led project to create and implement training manual for back-office team in India.